Basnor/rebase-tests/README.md

 ## 1 Comparing AR criteria

 The main purpose of an AR application is to place a 3D object in the real-world space.
 To do this, you need to have a special anchor that is used to attach a virtual object with real coordinates.
+Generally, these anchors have two groups of the following:
+* Marker (such as picture, QR, geoposition, etc.);
+* Coordinates in the plane or real-world, obtained by special algorithms.